aceerez/Dokcer-App/README.md

 # Introduction
 Welcome to Docker App .

-This app let you control your docker with easy mouse click . all you need to do is  just follow this instruction and start working .
+This app let you control your docker with an easy mouse click.
+All you need to do just follows this instruction and start working.

-this app was created and tested on ubunto 18.04. if you have any commant or sugstion please contaetct me.
+this app was created and tested on ubunto 18.04.
+If you have any comments or suggestions, please contact me.

-I created this App for finel Project
+I created this App for my final Project and will upgrade it as I continue to work with it and add more features.

 # Requirements
 Available Disk Space Minimum: 2 GB Recommended: 20 .